GovStackWorkingGroup/BuildingBlockAPI/consent-management/README.md

 <p align="center">
   <a href="#about">About</a> •
   <a href="#release-status">Release Status</a> •
+  <a href="#core-team">Core Team</a> •
   <a href="#contributing">Contributing</a> •
   <a href="#licensing">Licensing</a>
 </p>

 ## About

+Consent Management BB defines the principles, functions and architecture of an information system that enables services for individuals to approve the use of her/his personal data and for information system operators that process personal data of individuals to know the will of the individual and legitimately process such personal data.

+It is a process-oriented GovStack BB facilitating auditable bilateral agreement within a multi-agent environment, that integrates with most other BBs.

-This repository contains the deliverables from Consent Management BB team, as part of teh Govstack project.
+This repository contains the deliverables from Consent Management BB team, as part of the Govstack project.

 ## Core Team